vaimo/product-reviews-summarizer-docs/README.md

 - **Consistency**: English prompts ensure reliable instruction following across all languages

 ## Configuration

+> **The following section provides an extended and detailed guide to all configuration options, environment variables, and advanced setup.**

 > **IMPORTANT:** All configuration is done by setting environment variables directly in your deployment environment (e.g., via the Adobe App Builder Console or your cloud provider's UI).
 You do **not** need to create a `.env` file or install the app locally.